wandersick/aerozoom/Readme.txt

      [ Usage and Tips ]

-  #  Be sure to read the tips and tricks from the Startup Tips feature.
+  #  Be sure to read the tips and tricks from the 'Startup Tips'.
      Also, see this page for a walkthrough and video:

      wandersick.blogspot.com/p/aerozoom-for-windows-7-magnifier.html